IBM/data-prep-kit/README.md

 ---

-Data Prep Lab is a cloud native ray based toolkit that allows a user to quickly prepare their data for building LLM applications using set of available transforms.
+Data Prep Lab is a cloud native [Ray](https://docs.ray.io/en/latest/index.html) based toolkit that allows a user to quickly prepare their data for building LLM applications using a set of available transforms.
 This toolkit gives the user flexibility to run data prep from laptop-scale to cluster-scale, and provides automation via KFP pipelines.
-Moreover, a user can add in their own data prep module and scale it using ray without having to worry about ray internals.
+Moreover, a user can add in their own data prep module and scale it using Ray without having to worry about Ray internals.

 ## 📝 Table of Contents
 - [About](#about)